 I first came across InsideTracker several years back via the Quantified Self LinkedIn group, where they had posted a discount offer to try out their service.
-I signed up for a single-test plan (no longer offered – they only offer multi-test plans now), and set up an appointment with LabCorp* to have my bloodwork done.
+I signed up for a single-test plan, and set up an appointment with LabCorp* to have my bloodwork done.
 However, the next day, InsideTracker contacted me to offer the at-home test option at no charge so I took them up on the offer (I arranged to have someone come by my office).
 The entire process took probably 10 minutes (albeit a bit awkward, having my co-workers watch me get blood drawn in our conference room!)

 (* At the time of my original test, InsideTracker was able to send customers to LabCorp to have their blood drawn.
 However, US states like New York, New Jersey, and Rhode Island now have the most restrictive lab testing rules in the nation that prevent consumers from ordering their own lab requisitions!
 For a period of time, as an alternative InsideTracker offered an at-home blood draw option offered by InsideTracker is currently the only way to obtain blood samples for testing without going through a local doctor.)